 PURCHASE OF GOODS OR SERVICES.
 To the extent that Borrower obtains, or causes to be obtained, goods, materials, supplies, or services (“Goods or Services”), it shall do so at costs, amounts, and terms that do not exceed reasonable and necessary levels and those customarily paid in the vicinity of the Land for Goods or Services received.
 The purchase price of Goods or Services shall be based on quality, durability, and scope of work.

 IDENTITY OF INTEREST AND CONFLICT OF INTEREST.
-Borrower shall have a policy on conflicts of interest and identity of interest, which must be compliant with State and Federal requirements.
+Borrower shall have a policy on conflicts of interest and identities of interest, which must be compliant with State and Federal requirements.
+Upon request, the policy will be available for review by HUD.
 The Borrower shall disclose to HUD any identities of interest and conflicts of interest that are identified under the Borrower’s policy.

 PERMITS AND APPROVALS.